keolo/population/README.md

 ## TODO

-After this concept has been vetted and aproved, I would prioritize the following:
+After this proof of concept has been vetted and aproved, I would prioritize the following:

 * Add tests
 * Add CI/CD